Denver Robbery Lawyer

 What is the Difference Between Robbery & Theft in Colorado?

 Many confuse robbery and theft, mistakenly using the two terms interchangeably.
 While both crimes involve taking something that does not belong to you without permission, theft occurs when no other person is present, threatened, or harmed.
 On the other hand, robbery is when you take something from someone else by threats, intimidation, or force.
-Because of this, robbery is considered a violent offense.
 This means that it is typically seen as a more serious crime than theft, and as such is punished by harsher consequences.

-If you are facing charges for robbery, a strong defense may be the only thing keeping you from lengthy prison time, huge fines, and life-long damage to your reputation.
-Crafting a solid defense requires the skill, guidance, and experience of an expert legal team.
+If you are facing charges for robbery, a strong defense may be the only thing keeping you from the following penalties:

 Kevin Cahill is a respected Denver robbery defense attorney with extensive experience defending criminal charges like these and a proven track record of success.
 Mr. Cahill can help you fight whatever type of robbery charge you are facing, devising an aggressive defense strategy and defending you fearlessly in court.
 With his legal counsel, you may be able to have your robbery charges reduced to theft charge or dropped entirely.

-- Simple robbery.
 Simple robbery occurs when someone takes something from someone else using physical force, threats, or intimidation.
-Robbery is a Class 4 felony, and can result in a prison sentence of up to six years.
+Robbery is a Class 4 felony, and can result in a prison sentence of up to six years and a fine of up to $500,000.

-- Aggravated robbery.
-Aggravated robbery—sometimes referred to as armed robbery—occurs when the crime is committed with a potentially dangerous weapon.
-The weapon may be considered dangerous if it appears dangerous or the offender advertises as dangerous.
+Aggravated robbery—sometimes referred to as armed robbery—occurs when the crime is committed with a deadly weapon.
 If the offender threatens the victim with the weapon, or uses it to strike or otherwise cause harm, this also qualifies as armed robbery.
 Similarly, if an armed accomplice is present, this may constitute armed robbery even if the offender is not armed.
-Aggravated robber is a Class 3 felony and punishable by up to twelve years in prison.
+Aggravated robbery is a Class 3 felony and punishable by up to twelve years in prison as well as fines up to $750,000.

 Examples of Robbery Crimes